-We look at whether or not there are any modern slavery risks associated with the particular supplier, including any known history of non-compliance with laws or regulations related to modern slavery, or evidence of human rights abuses.
-By combining the information gathered from our desktop reviews and the supplier completed questionnaires from the Ethixbase platform we arrive at an overall risk rating for each supplier.
 Suppliers identified as potential medium to high risk of modern slavery are enrolled into an enhanced due diligence solution.
-This Ethixbase solution screens and monitors suppliers on an ongoing basis against risk profile databases (e.g. sanctions, watchlists, law enforcement) and global media coverage sources.
-Any risk alerts generated are reviewed by our Risk and Compliance team and are remediated as appropriate.
+This Ethixbase solution screens and monitors suppliers on an ongoing basis against risk profile databases and global media coverage sources.
+Any risk alerts generated are reviewed by members of our Risk and Compliance team and are remediated as appropriate.